timchungdmd/reading-notes/read4-html-structures.md

 # How to make your first wireframe
 - Wireframe allows designer to define and plan the information hierarchy of their design for a website, app, or product
 - Wireframe creation process
-   - Roughdraft of wireframe is drawn with paper and pencil, or on a whiteboard
+   - Rough draft of wireframe is drawn with paper and pencil, or on a whiteboard
    - Prototype with end users
    - Build a wireframe with programming language -Tools available for wireframing: [UXpin](https://www.uxpin.com/), [InVision](http://www.invisionapp.com/),[Wireframe.cc](https://wireframe.cc/)